Jump to recipe →

 Peppermint Bark Brownies

 Peppermint bark brownies are a festive holiday brownie recipe with loads of minty flavor!
-You’ll love the combination of fudgy brownies, rich white chocolate ganache, and crunchy bits of candy cane.
+You’ll love the combination of fudgy chocolate, rich white chocolate ganache, and crunchy bits of candy cane.

 No ratings yet